Was My Addiction a Blessing or a Curse?

 And the best part is – I am loving each and every moment of it!

-To be eternally grateful for a life I could only imagine in my addiction; has turned out to become one the biggest gifts I have come to experience.
+To be eternally grateful for a life I could only imagine in my addiction; has turned out to become one the biggest gifts I have come to experience and this is my testimonial or testimony.

 A new life in recovery.